ERP Modules: Types, Features, Categories & Examples

 An accurate reporting system is crucial for this sector.
 ERP systems help by providing efficient financial reports, budget control systems, and self-service payroll solutions.

-SAP ERP modules
+SAP ERP Modules

 • Financial Accounting (FI)